EllieMakin/CompSci/b/semantics/notes/sematics.md

 $$

 If the property we are trying to prove is about more than one expression, or includes a store variable, then we include all the requires variables for the property instead of just $e$, for example in the decidability property, we may have $\Phi(e, s, e', s', e'', s'')$.

+##### Concrete rule instances

+Before, when we spoke about reduction and typing rules, we only outlined the form they would take, without defining any concrete instances.
+We will do that now.

+For each rule, we can construct the set of all concrete rule instances by taking all values of the metavariables that satisfy the rule.
+For example, for reducing the addition of two integers, we take all $n_0, n_1, n, s$ that satisfy $\langle n_0 + n_1, s \rangle \longrightarrow \langle n, s \rangle$, and say that each of those form an instance of that rule.

+Now, a derivation of a transition, or typing judgement is a finite tree such that each step in the process is a concrete rule instance.
+Then, a transition or judgement is in their respective relation if and only if there is a derivation with it as the root node.

+We refer to the set of concrete rule instances as $A$.

 #### Principle of Rule Induction